headersalreadysent/bridge/index.md

 // Converts asBytes() to a UTF-8 encoded String.
 String responseString = response.asString();

-// If you set this to a TextView, it will display HTML formatting Spanned responseHtml = response.asHtml();

-// Cached in the Response object, using this method multiples will reference the same JSONObject.
+// Cached in the Response object, using this method multiples will reference the same Ason.
 // This allows your app to not re-parse the JSON if it's used multiple times.
-JSONObject responseJsonObject = response.asJsonObject();
+Ason responseAsonObject = response.asAsonObject();

-// Cached in the Response object, using this method multiples will reference the same JSONArray.
+// Cached in the Response object, using this method multiples will reference the same AsonArray.
 // This allows your app to not re-parse the JSON if it's used multiple times.
+AsonArray responseAsonArray = response.asAsonArray();

+// Same as asAsonObject(), just uses the underlying stock JSONObject instance JSONObject responseJsonObject = response.asJsonObject();

-JSONArray responseJsonArray = response.asJsonArray();
+// Same as asAsonArray(), just uses the underlying stock JSONArray instance JSONArray responseJsonArray = response.asJsonArray();

-// Don't forget to recycle!
-// Once you use this method once, the resulting Bitmap is cached in the Response object,
-// Meaning asBitmap() will always return the same Bitmap from any reference to this response.
-Bitmap responseImage = response.asBitmap();

 // Save the response content to a File of your choosing response.asFile(new File("/sdcard/Download.extension"));

-// Returns String, Spanned (for HTML), JSONObject, JSONArray, Bitmap, or byte[]
-// based on the Content-Type header.
-Object suggested = response.asSuggested();
+response.asLineStream()
 ```

 If you're not interested in using the `Request` or `Response` object during